two-x/TheFlyingMagicCarpet/CANTroller2/README.md

 1. Edit the display library setup file.
 See directions in the .../Cantroller2/src/tftsetup.h file.

 # Uploading
-1. The code base contains C++ source files in <project>/src and also runtime files in <project>/data.
+1. The code base contains C++ source files in CANTroller2/src and also runtime files in Cantroller2/data.
-1. Each board needs a one-time filesystem format.
-Connect the board, click the alien head and then "Build filesystem".
+1. To compile the filesystem based on /data contents, under alien head click "Platform/Build filesystem".
+The result will be a file CANTroller/.pio/build/littlefs.bin .
 If it fails see notes in hardware section above.
-1. Upload files in data directory: click the alien head and then "Upload Filesystem".
-Redo this whenever files have been changed.
+1. To compile the code in /src, click the alien head and then "Build".
+The result will be a file CANTroller/.pio/build/firmware.bin .
-1. Compile and upload code: click the alien head and then "Upload".
-Redo this whenever code has been modified.
+1. USB upload: You can write these to the board flash over usb using "Platform/Upload Filesystem Image", or "Upload", respectively.
+1. OTA upload: Alternately, load using the over the air updater.
+Power the board, log in to the "artcarpet" wifi ssid, and browse to 192.168.1.69/update .
+First select the intended OTA Mode for each file, then browse to the above files one at a time, to load and flash them.

 # Wifi
 1. Once code is running, if web server is enabled then the board will act as an access point and web server.
-To access, scan for wifi networks on any nearby computer or phone, ssid = magiccarpet, passwd = checkmate.
+To access, scan for wifi networks on any nearby computer or phone, ssid = artcarpet, passwd = checkmate.
 Then browse to 192.168.1.69/ .

 ## Connected Hardware
-1. ** Display **
+1. Display
-1. ** Touchscreen **
+1. Touchscreen
-1. ** SD Card **
+1. SD Card
-    1.1.
 SD interface (not yet implemented) is integrated with touchscreen module.
 We hope to use this storage area for logging runtime data.
-    1.1.
 The 16GB SD card is pre-formatted in windows with FAT32 file system, 32kB allocation unit size.
 MacOS recognizes this as "MS-DOS (FAT32)".
-1. ** Digital IO **
+1. Digital IO
-1. ** Analog Inputs **
+1. Analog Inputs
-1. ** Hotrc Radio Receiver **
+1. Hotrc Radio Receiver
-1. ** Rotary encoder **
+1. Rotary encoder
-1. ** Neopixels **
+1. Neopixels
-1. ** Servos/Jaguars **
+1. Servos/Jaguars
-1. ** Hall Effect Sensors **
+1. Hall Effect Sensors
-1. ** Temperature Sensors **
+1. Temperature Sensors
-1. ** Manifold Mass Air Flow Sensors **
+1. Manifold Mass Air Flow Sensors

 --
 Notes from before: